ncsa/ncsa_system_documentation/docs/source/common/allocations/by-resource.rst

 \

 - **Discretionary** - A modest portion of the Delta system is discretionarily available to Illinois researchers, primarily to fill needs not met by the ACCESS program.
-Submit a discretionary Delta request through the `NCSA XRAS portal <https://xras-submit.ncsa.illinois.edu/>`_; choose "Start a New Delta - Discretionary Submission". (:ref:`How to submit a new XRAS portal request <xras-new>`.)
+Submit a discretionary Delta request through the `NCSA XRAS portal <https://xras-submit.ncsa.illinois.edu/>`_; choose **Start a New Delta - Discretionary Submission**. (:ref:`How to submit a new XRAS portal request <xras-new>`.)

 \